Hi, I'm Daja.

 A little bit about me.

-Daja E. Henry is a journalist based in Memphis, Tennessee.
+Daja E. Henry is a journalist based in Jackson, Mississippi.
 She is originally from New Orleans, Louisiana.
 Daja holds degrees in journalism from Howard University and Arizona State University.
 Her work has taken her throughout the U.S., Europe and Latin America.
-She currently works as a Frances Ellen Watkins Harper editorial fellow at The 19th.
+She currently works as a staff writer at The Marshall Project.
 In her free time, she enjoys researching her family history and curates a Boosktagram account @bookinonabudget.